Wish Upon a Star

-Wish Upon a Star is a 1996 television film directed by Blair Treu, written by Jessica Barondes, and starring Katherine Heigl and Danielle Harris.
+Wish Upon a Star is a 1996 American fantasy comedy-drama television film directed by Blair Treu, written by Jessica Barondes, and starring Katherine Heigl and Danielle Harris.
 The film focuses on two teenage sisters who magically swap bodies after wishing on a shooting star.
 The tagline of the film is "I Wish I May, I Wish I Might, Become My Sister For A Night!".